 - Attach Father license plate to card, overlapping repair sign slightly.

 Note: Printed paper used for background of card had the repair shop sign on the back… so, check in the “father” area of your scrapbook store for something similar.
 Staz-on seems to work best on the pearl paper, if using regular ink I’d allow it to dry overnight.

 Not feeling the Repair Shop card for dad?
-Check out our other Father’s Day Cards!
+Check out my other Father’s Day Cards!